-The beaches in Spain.
+Do you want to teach English in Europe?
+No wonder: the beaches in Spain.
 The food in Italy.
 The nightlife in Germany.
 The abundance of well-paid English teaching jobs spread across the continent.
-It’s no wonder, really, that thousands of teachers flock across the pond and the Channel each year to teach English in Europe.
+It’s no surprise thousands of teachers flock across the pond and the Channel each year to teach English in Europe.

 With so many incredible countries to choose from, the hardest decision you’ll have to make is picking just one destination to work in.
 But don’t worry about that too much!
 Thanks to the proximity of many countries, excellent transport links and a common currency, most TEFL teachers find it cheap and easy to explore large chunks of Europe in their time off.